Rational function approximation with normalized positive denominators: Rational Bernstein Denominator Algorithm

 \subsection{Multivariate}

 So far, we have only considered functions of a single variable.
 However, the ability to model functions of multiple variables has wide applications in various areas of social sciences (see \cite{spatial_regression_modeling} and the references within).
-To this end, we generalize our rational function to suit this case.
-That is, we want rational functions of the form
+To this end, we generalize our rational function by expressing the numerator and denominator as a tensor product of the respective basis,